JAI-REX/My-token-metacrafter/README.md

 MyToken

-This Solidity program defines a simple token contract named "MyToken".
+This Solidity program defines a simple token contract named "token".
 It demonstrates the basic functions of mint and burning tokens, as well as storing and retrieving token balance.
 The purpose of this program is to make understand how to create and manage their own tokens on the Ethereum blockchain.

 Description